Wake Forest vs. Boston College NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Demon Deacons have been favored by 4.5 points or more six times this season and are 3-3 ATS in those contests.

-- Wake Forest's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Wake Forest has hit the over in 54.5% of its opportunities this year (six times in 11 games with a set point total).

-- Wake Forest is 6-5 against the spread and 9-2 overall this season when the team notches more than 20.5 points.
+- When Wake Forest puts up more than 20.5 points, it is 6-5 against the spread and 9-2 overall.

-- When Wake Forest amasses over 337.5 yards, the team is 6-5 against the spread and 9-2 overall.
+- In games that Wake Forest piles up more than 337.5 yards, the team is 6-5 against the spread and 9-2 overall.

-- The Demon Deacons have 15 giveaways this season, while the Eagles have 16 takeaways .

 - Find the latest spread and moneyline odds for Wake Forest at SISportsbook.